karllark/dust_attenuation/docs/dust_attenuation/model_flavors.rst

 interpolate between the observed data points.
 In general, these average models have shapes that are not dependent on the amount of dust.

-The `COO` average attenuation model is based on a small number of starburst galaxies observed in the ultraviolet with the International Ultraviolet Explorer (IUE) supplemented with ground-based optical spectroscopy,
+The `C00` average attenuation model is based on a small number of starburst galaxies observed in the ultraviolet with the International Ultraviolet Explorer (IUE) supplemented with ground-based optical spectroscopy,